-Although there are complex supply, demand, and economic factors impacting costs, not having enough house, across all incomes has meant rent and prices are judice.
-Programs and policies that can support more had across all income levels, particularly very low, low, and moderate income, are essential, as are more safe, affordable housing options to address homelessness.
+Although there are complex supply, demand, and economic factors impacting costs, not having enough housing across all incomes has meant rent and prices are just higher.
+Programs and policies that can support more homes across all income levels, particularly very low, low, and moderate income, are essential, as are more safe, affordable housing options to address homelessness.

-&lt;sup>1 San Mateo County Association of Realtors, Zillow U.S. Census, American Community Survey
+&lt;sup>1 San Mateo County Association of Realtors, Zillow

+&lt;sup>7 U.S. Census, American Community Survey